Bahar Mehmani

 Netherlands

-Bahar is a member of PEERE and as the representative of Elsevier is collaborating with researcher members of the group in running a scientific study on peer review.
-She is also chair of one of three organizing committees of the annual peer review week (link)
+Bahar is a member of PEERE and as the representative of Elsevier is collaborating with researcher members of the group in running a scientific study on peer review such as gender bias in peer review.
+She is also chair of one of three organizing committees of the annual peer review week (link).
+She was the past chair of the EASE peer review committee and is currently serving as EASE vice president.

 Conflict of interest declaration